Dr. Heather Castleden

 To summarize: My career trajectory is to build a program of integrated, methodologically- and ethically-sound community-based participatory research that combines these four streams in the context of coastal communities in Canada.
 My research is geared towards developing a response to these and other issues in a way that maintains my record of engaging in innovative scholarship that plans for and creates social and environmental change.
 I would describe my work as the product of a balancing act between academic engagement and advocacy.

 Graduate Student Supervision

 I am currently seeking graduate students with research interests that focus on:

 » Modern treaty implementation

 » Relational ethics

-If you are interested in applying to work with me in the HEC Lab at Queen’s University, I encourage you to contact me with a statement of interest, an up to date copy of your CV, a copy of your unofficial transcripts, as well as an exceptional piece of writing you would like to share.
+if you are interested in applying to work with me in the HEC Lab at the University of Victoria, I encourage you to contact me with a statement of interest, an up to date copy of your CV, a copy of your unofficial transcripts, as well as an exceptional piece of writing you would like to share.

 If research interests align, I would be happy to chat with you about graduate supervision prospects, supporting you in your own work, or discuss the potential to work on funded graduate projects to support travel and expenses.